 Nothing sucks worse than losing your ID.

-Typically your Driver’s License is all you need but bring your passport as a backup form of ID in the event you need it!
+Typically your Drivers License is all you need, but bring your passport as a backup form of ID in the event you need it.
+If traveling internationally, always make copies of key ID and store them in different pieces of luggage.

 20. Store a backup credit card in your carry-on bag.